-Welcome to Macau Timepiece Museum, it is a great honor to share our timepiece collection with you all.
+Welcome to Macau Timepiece Museum, it is a great honor to share our timepieces collection with you all.

 In ancient China, we had timepieces such as sundials, water clocks, fire clocks, and the clepsydra.
-Compared with these traditional timepieces, western chiming clocks were more intricate, accurate and readable at a glance.
-The introducing of mechanical clocks starts the prologue of a continual history of collecting and making these mechanical timepieces among this country.
+Compared with these traditional timepieces, western chiming clocks were more intricate, accurate, and readable immediately.
+The introduction of mechanical clocks starts the prologue of a continual history of collecting and making these mechanical timepieces in this country.

-In the reign of the Qing Dynasty, the Emperors especially Kangxi and Qianlong continued to show their great interest towards mechanical timepieces, the horological trade between East and West truly prospered.
-The 18th and 19th centuries could be considered as a golden age of horological commerce.
+During the reign of the Qing Dynasty, the Emperors especially Kangxi and Qianlong continued to show their great interest in mechanical timepieces, the horological trade between East and West truly prospered.
+The 18th and 19th centuries could be considered a golden age of horological commerce.
 In 1757, Guangzhou became the only trading post of Qing China after a government decree was issued, and the families of foreign merchants can only remain alone in Macau.
-After the trading season (from August to January), westerners would back to Macau and reunion with their wives and children.
-Today, we can still find many tombs of the families of foreign merchants in Macau, including the family member of Ilbery (London- based watch and clockmaker, the father of the China watch), and the sister in law of Edouard Bovet (Swiss watchmaker, the father of Chinese caliber pocket watch).
+After the trading season (from August to January), westerners would go back to Macau and reunite with their wives and children.
+Today, we can still find many tombs of the families of foreign merchants in Macau, including the family member of Ilbery (London- based watch and clockmaker, the father of the China watches), and the sister-in-law of Edouard Bovet (Swiss watchmaker, the father of Chinese caliber pocket watch).

 Introduction of Macau Timepiece Museum